 Step 4: Gather your wood

 Tinder: Every good campfire starts with good tinder.
-Tinder should catch fire easily and burn fast.
+Campfire tinder should catch fire easily and burn fast.
 Material such as dry leaves, grass, bark and wood shavings all work well.
 If you’re a smart camper, you’ll bring your own tinder such as dryer lint, char cloth or firelighters.

 Step 5: Lay your fire

-There are several ways to lay your fire depending on what your needs are.
+There are several campfire building techniques depending on what your needs are.
 Nearly all start with either a tepee or lean-to fire lay.